Testicular cancer: Symptoms, diagnosis and treatment

 Doctors don't know why a man develops testicular cancer.
 However, doctors have found links between testicular cancer and other factors.
 These are described here.

-Testicular cancer is more likely to occur in men who also had a condition called an undescended testicle (cryptorchidism.)
+Testicular cancer is more likely to occur in men who also had a condition called an undescended testicle or cryptorchidism.
 The testicles normally develop within the abdominal/pelvic cavity and in most cases they migrate to the groin and scrotum prior to birth.
-With cryptorchidism, an abnormality within the testicle itself keeps the testicle from making its way into the scrotum.
+With cryptorchidism, something prevents the normal descent of the testicle, or testicles, into the scrotum.
 The undescended testicle then remains somewhere along the normal path, within the abdomen or groin.

 Even if an undescended testicle is surgically brought down into the scrotum, it is still at greater risk of developing testicular cancer.
-However, the normal position allows for better and closer examination.
+However, the normal position allows for better and closer monitoring.

 Testicular cancer is more common in those who have close relatives with the condition.